davidrosenberg/ml2016/README.md

 [Gulp](http://gulpjs.com/) is used for a build/watch system.
 This is abstracted behind npm tasks though (`npm run watch`, `npm run build`).

-[Traceur](https://github.com/google/traceur-compiler) is used to write ES2015 code instead of boring-old-JavaScript, for the build code at least.

 [Travis](https://travis-ci.org/) is used to build and deploy the website to gh-pages on each push, per [this guide](https://gist.github.com/domenic/ec8b0fc8ab45f39403dd).

 The site is intended to be responsive, which we accomplish with per-device stylesheets and media queries in the HTML.